stephensusanto/dbms/README.md

      env/Scripts/activate
 5. install in the requirement by running this script: pip instal -r requirement.txt
 6. Running SQL from assignment web
-7. run this on the folder project FLASK_APP=main:app flask run
+7. run this on the folder project FLASK_APP=main:app flask run / python main.py